The Gulch | Escalante

 The Gulch, not to be confused with Grand Gulch on Cedar Mesa, is one of the area jewels.
 It is officially designated a National Outstanding Natural Area, and easy to see why.

 The Gulch itself is long, running both north of the Burr Trail, and south from the trailhead about 12 miles to the Escalante River.
 The length makes it good choice for a backpack, though those wishing a shorter trip can easily day hike part way down and back.
-The area has abundant evidence of Indian habitation, as well as relics from the more recent cowboy history.
+The area has abundant evidence of Native American habitation, as well as relics from the more recent cowboy history.
 The full loop hike described here returns via an old cattle trail, and is highly recommended for the experienced backpacker with good navigation skills.
 Those without strong navigation skills can go to the Escalante river and return the same way.

 A few warnings: